DoubleCouponDay/Chunkus/README.md

 ### Why are we using MSBuild instead of MingW?

 We could potentially be using OpenCL in the future.
 Its CmakeLists.txt only works with MSBuild.

+### I ran vec_test.exe and vec_step.exe but they didn't log anything.
+Why?

+Check the c_part/cmakelists.txt for the NDEBUG and set it to `Debug`.